 [Section 112 amended by No. 49 of 2010 s.
 68.]

 113A.
-Approval for purposes of this Division
+Approving persons for purposes of this Division

 (1) The CEO may approve a person or class of persons for the purposes of this Division if the CEO is satisfied that the person has, or persons belonging to that class have, the experience and training that the CEO considers necessary for the proper exercise of the powers conferred by this Division.